Planning Enterprise-Wide Application Integration for a Multi-Billion Corporation

 Assessing the existing needs and problems

-ScienceSoft’s consulting team started with a thorough examination of the Customer’s applications.
+ScienceSoft’s consulting team started with a thorough examination of the Client’s applications.
 During several Q&A sessions with the senior management of each business, our consultants identified existing business processes, information flows, technical details of communication protocols, data formats in use and the required data refresh rates.

 The integration solution had to unite dozens of enterprise software components from 6 industries of different natures.
 Among them were several CRMs, several ERPs, web and mobile ecommerce solutions, multiple point-of-sale systems (POSs), supply chain management systems, several databases, reporting and analytics tools and more.